 If there’s no cell coverage and it’s such a giant busy place, how do we coordinate ourselves?

-A camp notebook, random check-ins, and luck.
+A camp whiteboard, random check-ins, and luck.
 Always be prepared to venture out on your own and not be tied to specific plans too much: plans and schedules are notoriously difficult to maintain (everything is on”playa time”).
 Making friends, which can be for a minute or for the week, is easier than any other place I’ve been, so count on that!

 Okay, I’m interested!
 What should I do?

-- Mark out August 30th to September 7th in your calendar.
+- Mark out the event dates of August 30th to September 7th in your calendar.

 - Begin recruiting some family and friends to try for tickets on your behalf.